iamarunchaitanyajami/acjpd-mongodb-sync/readme.md

 e.g.

-1. Upload the plugin files to the `/wp-content/plugins/acj-mongodb-clone` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/acj-mongodb-sync` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 ## == Changelog ==

+### 1.0.2
+* Update Read.md file.

 ### 1.0.1
 * Allows users to select custom post types to sync.